pnp/powerfx-samples/samples/README-template.md

 # Title of the sample

-> This is how you want the sample to appear in the samples browser.
 > When naming your sample, try to give it a friendly name that describes what it does.
-Avoid using terms like `PowerFx` -- because that's what all the samples in this repo is all about.
+Avoid using terms like `PowerFx` -- because that's what all the samples in this repo are all about.
 > GOOD 👍:
 >     Financial Functions
 > BAD 👎: